hotndy/beautiful-jekyll/Notes/TensorFlow-Queuing-and-Threading.md

     image_batch, label_batch = q.dequeue_many(batch_size)
     return image_batch, label_batch
 ```
-We first create a variable called _tensor\_list_ which is simply a list of the image and label data – this will be the data which is enqueued to the *RandomShuffleQueue*.
-We then specify the data types and tensor sizes which match this data and is required as input to the **RandomShuffleQueue** definition.
+We first create a variable called _tensor\_list_ which is simply a list of the image and label data – this will be the data which is enqueued to the `RandomShuffleQueue`.
+We then specify the data types and tensor sizes which match this data and is required as input to the `RandomShuffleQueue` definition.
 Because of the large volumes of data, we setup 16 threads for this queue.
-The enqueuing and adding to the **QUEUE_RUNNERS** collection operations are things we have seen before.
-In the final line of the function, we perform a D**dequeue_many** operation and the number of examples we dequeue is equal to the batch size we desire for our training.
+The enqueuing and adding to the `QUEUE_RUNNERS` collection operations are things we have seen before.
+In the final line of the function, we perform a `dequeue_many` operation and the number of examples we dequeue is equal to the batch size we desire for our training.
 Finally, the image batches and label batches are returned as a tuple.
 All that is left now is to specify the session which runs our operations.
 [[back to top]](#top)